d-bl/MAE-gf/docs/fish.md

 The first level can be split in two levels, with the same result at the [third level][F3-223] except for an ugly footside.
 Note that in both cases it can take a while for the last levels to appear.
 Please note the resemblance of the level-3 fish with the [narrow eyed spider][ne-spiders-page].

-## Fish building.
-The general fish scheme looks like the schemes in the picture.
-Of course, other scheme's are possible.
-Please note that an even or odd number of "waves" dictate if a <span class="elem">brick-matrix</span> is possible.

-![fish generator][fish-gen]

-Building bigger fish is illustrated in the following picture.
-Please note the change of direction of the weavers.

-![fish build][fish-build]

 ***